tonyfu97/W.A.K.E/README.md

 python3 muse-lsl.py --name <YOUR_DEVICE_NAME>
 ```

 The `<YOUR_DEVICE_NAME>` is the name of your MUSE 2.
 This information could be found on the box of your MUSE 2.
-For example, my MUSE 2's name is `Muse-E02A`.
+For example, our MUSE 2's name is `Muse-E02A`.
 This command will establish a connection between your computer and the MUSE 2.
 Closing this window will result in a disconnection.
 If the program is complaining about not finding the MUSE 2: try restarting the MUSE 2, double-check the address, and make sure the MUSE 2 is not connected to any other devices.

 #### Under the Hood of `muse-lsl.py`